electricimp/AzureIoTHub/README.md

 #### getBody()

 Use this method to retrieve an event's message content.
+Messages that have been created locally will be the same type as when created, messages from Delivery objects are blobs.

 ```squirrel
 local body = message1.getBody();